ericcgreen/python/text_me/readme.md

+### Our Application
+We started working with a blog post, but then discovered the admin features of backend database creation and user authentication and started UI development.

 ### Why did you choose this subject?
 1. Eric - I chose this language and framework because it knowing both and how use them are very in demand skills have.